Comparisoft

 Pricing: Free tier available; paid starts at $5/user/month

-Best for independent gyms wanting a simple, free tool for operational tracking.
+Best for independent gyms wanting a simple, free tool for operational tracking and recurring checklists.

-Work management platform useful for gym marketing, program development, and multi-location coordination.
+Work management platform useful for gym marketing campaigns, new class program rollouts, and multi-location coordination.

 Why it fits this industry